-Stock is such an important ingredient and vegetable stock is by far the most versatile.
-And so easy to make.
-There is really no reason to buy inferior ready made versions.
+A good stock is such an important ingredient, especially a vegetable stock.
+This vegetable stock recipe is truly versatile and so easy to make.
+There is really no reason to use inferior store-bought veggie stock versions.

-Making your own beef stock is fun, and worth the effort if you have the time.
-But it does take a lot of time, often more than many of us have available.
-No such excuses with vegetable stock though.
+Making your own veggie stock can be fun and worth the effort if you have the time.
+But it does take some of time, often more than many of us have available.
+This veggie stock recipe is certainly a lot easier than its flesh and bone-based cousins, such as this brown chicken stock or this salmon head stock.
 Preparation is much easier, and cooking time much shorter.
-And the result, almost certainly far superior to what you can buy at the store.
+And the result, certainly far superior to what you can buy at the store.

-Feel free to swap in/out other vegetables.
+Feel free to swap in/out other vegetables for your veggie stock recipe.
 Parsnips are great.
 Pumpkin would work.
 Add a couple of corn cobs.
 It is a great way to clean out the vegetable bin in the refrigerator.

 - 2 Tbsp olive oil